-If you are considering a gift of real estate, consult your advisors (attorney, accountant, etc.) and our development office.
+If you are considering a gift of real estate, contact us directly and consult with your advisors (attorney, accountant, etc.).
 We can discuss the suitability of the gift and provide you and your advisors with detailed illustrations describing the potential tax savings, available income, and other advantages of specific gift plan ideas.